 10 Little Known Facts About Ants

 Spring has sprung!
 The birds are chirping, the flowers are blooming, and all of the new pups, fawns, kits, and cubs are coming out to explore.
-Unfortunately, the spring babies aren’t the only tiny creatures wandering around this time of year.
-We all know ants are pesky picnic crashers and kitchen invaders, but here are 10 fun facts you may not know about them.
+Unfortunately, spring babies aren’t the only tiny creatures wandering around this time of year.
+We all know ants are pesky picnic crashers and kitchen invaders, but here are 10 fun facts about ants that you may not know.